kojq/gal/README.md

 The project should be archived if development has concluded.
 An issue can be rasied to archive the repository in this case.

-## Limitations

-- The premise will remain exactly as described in [About](#about)
-- Sensible suggestions to change the premise are welcome

-## Contribution

-Disrespect is not tolerated.
-A contribution is welcome if it does not violate [Limitations](#limitations).

 ## License

 Licensing is subject to change at the discretion of [kojq](https://github.com/kojq).

-## Accessibility

-This markdown file is meant to be practical, consistent, and comprehensive.
-Please reach out with an issue or via [Community](#community) for suggestions.

-## Build

-There are no build instructions.

-## Credits

-The *Magnolia grandiflora* SVG is under CC0.
-It is based on the *[Magnolia flower flor](https://www.openclipart.org/detail/306895/magnolia-flower-flor)* SVG, [uploaded](https://www.openclipart.org/download/306895/1537228771.svg) on September 17, 2018, 11:59 p.m. by artist Betel Leclerc on Openclipart.